|

 If someone looks pale, their face looks a lighter colour than usual, usually because they are ill, frightened, or shocked.
 She looked pale and tired.
 He went deathly pale.

-If someone looks pale, their face looks a lighter color than usual, usually because they are ill, frightened, or shocked.
-She looked pale and tired.
+'pale' - Complete English Word Guide Definitions of 'pale' 1.
+If something is pale, it is very light in color or almost white. [...]
+2. If someone looks pale, their face looks a lighter color than usual, usually because they are ill, frightened, or shocked.

 Get a